Alegzandr/team-generator/README.md

 ## Feature Snapshot

 -   **Discord OAuth login** – we only store your Discord ID, username, and avatar; an HttpOnly cookie carries the seven-day JWT so scripts can’t steal it.
 -   **Saved & temporary rosters** – permanent players live in SQLite; temporary ones stay local to the browser.
-Both lists support inline edits, drag-and-drop reordering, and “select all / clear all” toggles.
+Both lists support inline edits, drag-and-drop reordering, and “select all / clear all” toggles, plus 0‑10 skill ratings that better reflect a player’s range.
 -   **Momentum-aware balancing** – recent matches (last 4h) nudge a player’s effective skill up/down, helping the algorithm keep squads fresh.
-Fresh sessions start with zero momentum.
+Fresh sessions start with zero momentum, and the boost can be toggled off or scoped per game.
+-   **Game-aware map picker** – optionally pick or roll a map for each match (Valorant, CS2, Rocket League, LoL, Overwatch 2, Siege).
+Users can ban maps per game, and history stores the chosen game/map for future reference.
 -   **Drag-first team builder** – generate proposed teams, then drag players directly between columns (even to swap with a full roster).
 A fairness warning appears if skills drift too far apart.
 -   **Match scoring history** – saving a match records both team rosters and scores.
 Any entry can be edited or deleted, and the same modal is used to capture results everywhere.
 -   **Localization + GDPR** – English/French toggle, cookie consent banner, “delete everything” endpoint, and automatic inactive-user pruning keep the app compliant.